-- 7.97.
+- 7.141.
 The housing provision number within the District Plan will be met in part by existing commitments (i.e. sites allocated through the Mid Sussex Local Plan 2004 or Small Scale Housing Allocations DPD, or sites with extant planning permission).
 The provision will mostly be met by allocating strategic sites within the District Plan.
-It is anticipated that the residual amount would be allocated within Neighbourhood Plans. - 7.98.
+It is anticipated that the residual amount would be allocated within Neighbourhood Plans or a forthcoming Site Allocations DPD (both of which would be accompanied by their own Sustainability Appraisals). - 7.142.
 The Council's Strategic Housing Land Availability Assessment (SHLAA) identifies a number of sites that could potentially be allocated and contribute towards meeting the housing provision number.
 Sites capable of delivering 6 units and above are identified within the SHLAA.
-It is anticipated that smaller sits would come forward through Neighbourhood Plans, and that the District Plan is more likely to allocate strategic level sites. - 7.99.
-Whilst there is no set definition regarding the size of a strategic site, it is generally accepted (through the 'Small Scale Housing Allocations DPD' 2008 process) that a site of 250+ units was considered 'strategic'.
-Sites of this size could feasibly be brought forward through a Neighbourhood Plan. - 7.100.
+It is intended that smaller sites would come forward through Neighbourhood Plans and the Site Allocations DPD, and that the District Plan should allocate strategic level sites. - 7.143.
 In the context of the District Plan, a site of 500 units and above would be considered a significant size to meet local needs, trigger the need for additional services (at a strategic level) and contribute towards meeting demands across the Housing Market Area.
-This is an approach that has been agreed by the Northern West Sussex Housing Market Area authorities (Mid Sussex, Crawley and Horsham). - 7.101.
+This is an approach that has been agreed by the Northern West Sussex Housing Market Area authorities (Mid Sussex, Crawley and Horsham).
+Sites that could deliver less than 500 units would be more appropriately delivered through Neighbourhood Plans and future allocations DPD.
+This is set out more fully in the Strategic Site Selection Paper (2016). - 7.144.
 The SHLAA has identified a number of sites that have potential to deliver 500+ units.
 These form the basis for the options appraised below.
-However, some of these sites have been assessed as unsuitable for development, and can therefore be discounted from the appraisal process as they are not considered a reasonable alternative. - 7.102.
-The options appraised are therefore: - All sites with potential capacity for over 500 units; and - Fit at least 2 criteria (suitable, available, achievable) in the SHLAA - Put forward during consultation on previous stages of the District Plan - 7.103.
-Sites capable of delivering less than 500 units are considered potential sites for Neighbourhood Plans and will therefore be appraised in the Sustainability Appraisals that accompany each Neighbourhood Plan.
-Should the District Council need to allocate further sites within an allocations DPD (as per the contingency/monitoring requirements set out in the District Plan) sites over fewer than 500 units would be appraised in the accompanying Sustainability Appraisal. - 7.104.
+However, some of these sites have been assessed as unsuitable for development, and can therefore be discounted from the appraisal process ('rejected') as they are not considered a reasonable alternative. - 7.145.
+The options appraised are therefore: - All sites with potential capacity for over 500 units; and - Fit at least 2 criteria (suitable, available, achievable) in the SHLAA - Put forward during consultation on previous stages of the District Plan - 7.146.
+Sites capable of delivering less than 500 units are considered potential sites for Neighbourhood Plans and forthcoming Site Allocations DPD and will therefore be appraised in the Sustainability Appraisals that accompany these. - 7.147.
 The majority of the options presented below were appraised at the consultation draft stage.
-Further site options put forward during the consultation have been appended, where they form a distinctly new option and are considered a reasonable alternative.
+Further site options put forward during the consultations following this stage have been appended where they form a distinctly new option and are considered a reasonable alternative. - 7.148.
+The following sites have been appraised: